thehelp/log-shim/README.md

 ### Debug

-It's key to remember that all [`debug`](https://github.com/visionmedia/debug) output is to stderr, and is only activated if the module in question is in your comma- or space-delimited `process.env.DEBUG` on process load.
+Just a few things to remember here:

+* all [`debug`](https://github.com/visionmedia/debug) output is to stderr
+* you enable a given module name by putting it in the DEBUG environment variable, which is a comma- or space-delimited list
+* enabled/disabled for a given module name is only activated on process load

 ### log4js